This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Furthermore, beyond the Outer Hypostyle Hall lies the second, smaller, yet even more impressive, the Inner Hypostyle Hall.
 It has twelve columns which are lined up in three rows.

-Today, you can still see a black monolithic block engraved with the cartouche of Nectanebo II.
 As my guide told me, the shrine contained the sacred barks of Horus and Hathor which were used in processions.
 As well as, the statue of Horus.

 Day Trip from Luxor to the Temple of Kom Ombo

-The Temple of Kom Ombo is a stunning temple located 166 km south of Luxor.
+The temple is located 166 km south of Luxor.
 It takes about 3 hours and 30 minutes to reach the temple grounds.

-It is one of the longer day trips from Luxor, but it is so worth the extra time required to get there.
+It is one of the longer day trips from Luxor, but it is so worth the extra time required to get there!

 Image Source: Map data ©2020 Mapa GISrael, ORION-ME